carnival-of-the-animals

 The Carnival of the Animals was written for Saint-Saens’ own amusement.
 He never intended it to be listened to by the public.
 It was a light and humorous set of short pieces, and he wanted to be known for his serious works.
 Afraid that it would tarnish his professional reputation, Saint-Saens only ever permitted one movement from Carnival of the Animals to be publicly played during his lifetime – The Swan movement.

-How To Use a Carnival of the Animals Listening Map In Your Music Lesson
+How To Use a Carnival of the Animals Listening Map

 Use Carnival of the Animals Listening Maps to preview each movement.

-Carnival of the Animals Movements & Carnival of the Animals Movement Activities
+Carnival of the Animals Activities with Movement!

 Royal March of the Lion